namycodes/alx-system_engineering-devops/0x00-shell_basics/README.md

-`The 1-listit script prints the contents of a direcory` `The 2-bring_me_home script takes a user to the home directory or root` `The 3-listfiles script prints current directory contents in a long format`
+`The 1-listit script prints the contents of a direcory` `The 2-bring_me_home script takes a user to the home directory or root` `The 3-listfiles script prints current directory contents in a long format` `The 4-listmorefiles script prints more files including hidden ones`